Hassan Sheikh Mohamud: Assassination attempts

-Reconstruction and Development
+Reconstruction and development

-In view of the African Development Bank's (AfDB) Country Brief on Somalia for the period of 2013 to 2015, Hassan Sheikh Mohamud, the former President of Somalia, has been deemed to have played an instrumental role in the country's post-conflict reconstruction and stabilization.
-ADDENDUM TO COUNTRY BRIEF 2013-2015 highlights the considerable headway that has been achieved under Mohamud's administration, in a wide range of areas including economic and institutional reform, education, health, and infrastructure development, amongst others.

-It has been brought to the fore that during Mohamud's presidential tenure, Somalia experienced a marked improvement in its business environment, through targeted reforms aimed at attracting investments and facilitating the growth of the private sector.
-Moreover, this policy document acknowledges the establishment of key government institutions, such as the National Economic Council and the National Development Plan, which were established in line with Mohamud's administration's reform agenda.

-Aside from this, Mohamud had prioritized the enhancement of basic services like health and education, with a view to improving the living conditions of Somalis.
+Mohamud had prioritized the enhancement of basic services like health and education, with a view to improving the living conditions of Somalis.
 This goal was actualized through the implementation of several development projects, such as Mogadishu Port Rehabilitation Project and the reconstruction of Mogadishu airport, roads, schools, and hospitals, amongst other infrastructure developments, which have had a demonstrably positive effect on the lives of many Somalis.